-- Surpassed the states recycling mandate fifteen years in a row.
+- Surpassed the states recycling mandate sixteen years in a row.

-- Achieved the highest recycling rate in New Jersey for four years.
+- Achieved the highest recycling rate in New Jersey for five years.

 - Managed a recycling education program that has reached tens of thousands of children and adults and won The New Jersey Department of Environmental Protection 2005 Outstanding Achievement Award in Recycling.